Tyler-Hilbert/Documentation-Buddy/README.md

 ## Phase 4
 RPA (Robotic Process Automation) will be implemented to verify the correctness of installation processes and environment setup.

+# Are Tools for Software Developers Really That Big of a Deal?
+Yes, software developer tools is a $3.8B market that directly impacts the overall software development market, a $430B industry.